clacassa/Game-of-Life/README.md

 ## Building the application

-As I've put a Makefile in the repo, I encourage you to build with **make**.
+As I've put a Makefile in the repo, I encourage you to build with **make** from *installdir/*.

-The GUI is made with GTK3+ and the gtkmm C++ wrapper libraries.
+The GUI is made with GTK3+ and the gtkmm C++ wrapper toolkits.
-All the libraries on which they depend are in the *include* subdirectory and
+The libraries on which they depend are in the *include* subdirectory and
-All the runtime dlls are in the *bin/* and *lib/gdk-pixbuf-2.0/2.10.0/*
+All the runtime dlls are in the *bin/* and *lib/gdk-pixbuf-2.0/2.10.0/* directories.

 ## Customization